henrysky/astroNN_spectra_paper_figures/README.rst

 This repository is to make sure all figures and results are reproducible by anyone easily for this paper.
 Python 3.6 or above and reasonable computational resource is required.

+If Github has issue (or too slow) to load the Jupyter Notebooks, you can go http://nbviewer.jupyter.org/github/henrysky/astroNN_spectra_paper_figures/tree/master/

 To get started, this paper uses `astroNN`_ developed by us and tested with **astroNN 1.0.0**.
 Extensive documentation of v1.0.0 at https://astronn.readthedocs.io/en/v1.0.0/ and quick start guide at https://astronn.readthedocs.io/en/v1.0.0/quick_start.html